wdtgbot/flowerss-bot/README.md

 ## Features

--Common RSS Bot functions
+- Common RSS Bot functions
--Support instant view in Telegram app
+- Support instant view in Telegram app
--Support for subscribing to RSS news for Group and Channel -Rich subscription settings
+- Support for subscribing to RSS news for Group and Channel
+- Rich subscription settings

 ## Installation and use

 For detailed installation and usage, please refer to the project [Usage Document](https://flowerss-bot.now.sh/).

-Use the command:
+List of available commands:

 ```
 /sub [url] Subscribe (url is optional)